rajatechspace/LangChain_Demos/google_agent/README.md

-# Google Weather & Time Agent
+# Google Weather, Time & Calculator Agent

-A simple agent built with Google's Agent Development Kit (ADK) that can answer questions about weather and time for specific cities.
+A simple agent built with Google's Agent Development Kit (ADK) that can answer questions about weather and time for specific cities, as well as perform basic math operations.

 ## Overview

 This project implements a conversational agent using Google's Gemini model that can:
 - Provide weather information for a city
 - Tell the current time in a city
+- Perform basic math operations (addition, subtraction, multiplication)

 Currently, the agent is set up to handle queries for New York, but it can be extended to support additional locations.